ya55sh/task-management-system/readme.md

 # Task Manager System

+\*still a WIP example integrating AI to generate titles or summaries/description for the task

 ## Overview

 A collaborative task management system built with Node.js, Express, TypeORM, and PostgreSQL.
 The system supports user authentication, project and task management, team collaboration, notifications, and real-time updates via RabbitMQ and sockets.